-Mr. Robang is the Vice President for External Relations: Rawland - Corporate and Tagaytay Highlands.
+Mr. Robang is the Vice President for External Relations.
 His functions include the acquisition and management of real estate permits, community and governmental relations and project management.
+A

-A BS Geodetic Engineering graduate, with studies in Civil Engineering, from the University of the Philippines, he joined the Company as the Assistant Project Director for the Tagaytay Highlands Golf Club project and also supervised the construction of the Tagaytay Midlands project.
-He also served as Technical Assistant to the President, and, subsequently, to the Vice Chairman.
+BS Geodetic Engineering graduate, with studies in Civil Engineering, from the University of the Philippines, he joined the Company as the Assistant Project Director for the Tagaytay Highlands Golf Club project and also supervised the construction of the Tagaytay Midlands project.
+He served as Belle's Construction Project Director for the City of Dreams Manila project He also served as Technical Assistant to the President, and, subsequently, to the Vice Chairman.
 Prior to joining Belle, Mr. Robang was the Manager for Mining Tenements at Surigao Consolidated Mining Company.
 Mr. Robang, a board topnotcher, also holds a Master in Business Administration degree from De La Salle University.